See Graduate and Postdoctoral Studies website for further information on Medical Genetics Faculty potential supervisors.

 Role of imprinted genes in mammalian development.
 Epigenetics of embryonic stem cells and germ cell lineage.
 Gene targeting.

-Interplay between transcription, DNA methylation and histone modifications in embryonic stem cells and tumorigenesis.
+Interplay between transcription, DNA methylation and histone modifications in the germ line, early development and disease

 Immunogenetics and Molecular Immunology.
 Cell surface proteins and Leishmania.
 Modulation of macrophage gene expression by M. tuberculosis.

 Neural stem cells; Neurotrophin regulation of neuronal survival, growth and connectivity; Role of p53 family in the nervous system; Molecular regulation of neurogenesis